Why is a Pupil Dilation Test Important for You?

 What Does An Eye Exam Entail?

 The pupil response test checks how well your eyes react to light.
-Your doctor will use a small light and shine it in your eyes to see how the pupils react to the light.
+Your doctor will use a small light and shine it on your eyes to see how the pupils react to the light.
 Finally, tonometry is a measure of the pressure in the eyes.
-Your doctor will measure the pressure to make sure there is no indication of an eye disorder called Glaucoma.
+Your doctor will measure the pressure to make sure there is no indication of an eye disorder called Glaucoma

 Is a Pupil Dilation Test a Good Idea?